g0v-data/g0v-hackmd-archive/notes/TOyKqswfSbKCz1sKdJdlRw.md

 ## Assessing Browser Compatibility
 CSS cascade layers, such as the `revert-layer` keyword, offer promising capabilities for CSS architecture.
 However, it’s crucial to consider browser compatibility.
 Additionally, `revert-layer` is not easily polyfillable, which complicates its adoption in projects targeting a wide range of browsers.

-[MDN's](https://developer.mozilla.org/en-US/docs/Web/CSS/revert-layer#browser_compatibility) documentation officially states that browser support for the `revert-layer` is limited.
+[MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/revert-layer#browser_compatibility)'s documentation officially states that browser support for the `revert-layer` is limited.
 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_699001a9392ddc136f3d5b982d598f96.png)

+But after testing it myself, I can confirm that the `revert-layer` keyword is compatible and supported across multiple browsers such as Chrome, Firefox, Opera, and Brave.
+It should also be supported in Safari.
 ## Conclusion
+We have explored how the `revert-layer` functions and how to utilize it.
+Understanding the `revert-layer` and its potential use cases or applications can enable developers to effectively leverage their capabilities in projects where browser compatibility allows.